-- The Authority needs to justify the 'large windfall' rate of 21p/a, including why a 40% discount has been applied in Tenby.
+21p/a, including why a 40% discount has been applied in Tenby.
 The evidence is not clear in this respect and requires clarification.
-The contingency/ flexibility level appears to calculate at 16% this should be clarified as elsewhere in the document a figure of 10% is used - Policy 47.
+The contingency/ flexibility level appears to calculate at 16% this should be clarified as elsewhere in the document a figure of 10% is used - Policy 47 .
 5. Table 7: Housing Allocation Requirements: Future growth areas - HA5 and HA11 should be allocated in totality and included within the settlement boundary to ensure comprehensive development occurs.
 6. Table 8 Potential for Large Windfall Sites: The HBF notes that Table 8 under Policy 48 identifies a number of windfall sites three of which are described as having deliverability issues.
 This supports HBF's concerns about the plans overreliance on windfall sites.
-The HBF questions the need for and the benefit of Table 7 and 8 and suggests that they should be an appendix instead.
+7. The HBF questions the need for and the benefit of Table 7 and 8 and suggests that they should be an appendix instead.
 8. Appendix 2 Housing Background Paper: It is also unclear why some 'de-allocated' sites outside boundaries are included within the windfall rates.
-Sites outside settlement boundaries should not be included as windfall and should be removed.
-Changes sought by those submitting representations Further justification clarification required regarding housing provision and flexibility, windfall allowances and future growth areas.
-LPA's recommendations, including reasons Agree.
-The figures have been adjusted in Tables 5 and 6 of the Local Development Plan and supporting Housing Background Paper to exclude units that are likely to be built out beyond the Plan period.
+Sites outside settlement boundaries should not be included as Changes sought by windfall and should be removed.
+Further justification clarification required regarding housing those submitting representations provision and flexibility, windfall allowances and future growth areas.
+LPA's 1.
+Agree.
+The figures have been adjusted in Tables 5 and 6 recommendations, of the Local Development Plan and supporting Housing Background Paper to exclude units that are likely including reasons to be built out beyond the Plan period.
 A Focussed Change is proposed.
-Land with planning permission has been amended to reflect only the anticipated provision for 5+ sites with planning permission reflecting the Joint Housing Land Availability Study 2018.
-A Focussed

-Change is proposed.
+2. Land with planning permission has been amended to reflect only the anticipated provision for 5+ sites with planning permission reflecting the Joint Housing Land Availability Study 2018.
+A Focussed Change is proposed.
+L